 We love a parade and the Brewster Memorial Day Parade every year holds a special place in our hearts!
 Sponsored by the Veterans of Foreign War #9917 and beginning at noon, everyone from the very young to the very old will feel patriotic as they watch the red, white, and blue decorations on marching bands and floats stream on by.
 This is one of the favorite tourist attractions for Memorial Day on Cape Cod.

-Offering special readings to commemorate the day, Eastham’s Memorial Day Ceremony is another local favorite.
-Those participating in this acknowledgement of Eastham’s veterans and their families include the fire department, police department, and the Coast Guard.
+Offering special readings to commemorate the day, Eastham’s Memorial Day on Cape Cod Ceremony is another local favorite.
+Those participating in this acknowledgment of Eastham’s veterans and their families include the fire department, police department, and the Coast Guard.
 Emotional and heartfelt, everyone is invited to attend!

 Nothing represents our nation better than a good old-fashioned parade, and this one in Dennis has all that we love about the simple march.
 From decorated floats to marching bands to fire trucks and police cars gliding by with lights flashing, the visual wonders will make you smile as the speeches given will bring a tear to your eye!

 Of course, the events listed here are just a sampling of the wonderful ways Cape Cod celebrates this meaningful holiday, and New England Vacation Rentals are first in line to celebrate, no matter which village we are in!
 And when it’s time to reserve your vacation digs, we hope you’ll think of us and our homes that are built in the classic New England style and are the perfect place to celebrate any holiday.
 We have extensive list of vacation rentals, including our Eastham rentals and properties in Brewster, Dennis Port, Orleans, Truro, and Provincetown.
 Reserve yours today!